abhimehro/Hydrograph_Versus_Seatek_Sensors_Project/README.md

 # Hydrograph-Versus-Seatek-Sensors-Project

-This project analyzes and visualizes data from Seatek sensors in relation to hydrograph measurements across various River Miles (RMs).
+This project analyzes and visualizes data from Seatek sensors in relation to hydrograph measurements across various River Miles (RMs) along a river system.

+## Project Overview

+The project processes data for multiple River Miles, each with a varying number of sensors, and generates charts comparing sensor data with hydrograph measurements over a 20-year period.

 ## Project Structure

 Hydrograph-Versus-Seatek-Sensors-Project/
 ├── data/
-│ ├── raw/ # Original, unmodified CSV files
+│   ├── raw/ # Original Excel files
-│ └── processed/ # Cleaned or transformed data files
+│   └── processed/ # Processed CSV files
-├── scripts/ # Python scripts for data processing and analysis ├── analysis/ # Jupyter notebooks or R Markdown files ├── visualizations/ # Generated plots and charts
+├── scripts/ # Python scripts for data processing and analysis ├── charts/ # Generated chart images
-├── docs/ # Project documentation and reports
+├── docs/ # Project documentation
-└── tests/ # Unit tests for scripts
+└── tests/ # Unit tests

 ## Setup